calaldees/teachingWorkshops/teacherTraining/_writing.md

 * Unpick the references you draw on to make them fully work for your developing argument.
 * Show you are aware of context and limitations of the sources you use
 * You are writing this for other masters level Computing teachers to read.
 Your audience are already domain experts.
 Use a single sentence + reference to set context. (refer to pre-existing codified knowledge)
+* Recent references carry more weight (Especially in Computing Education)
+    * The world has changed since 1990, since 2010, etc ..

 State, Claim, Argues, Hypothesises